Karari: Transport

 Karari is situated about 45 km from Allahabad and 13 km from Bharwari railway station.

 It is near Chitrakut Dham, and the living place (Rajapur) of poet Tulsi Das, who had written immortal poetic book known as Shri Ram Charitra Manas.
-Karari can be reached through bus from Allahabad railway station and lot of Zeeps are available from Chauphatka (Allahabad).
+Karari can be reached through private bus from Allahabad railway station and lot of private Zeeps are available from Chauphatka (Allahabad).

 Schools and colleges

 Karari is emerge as education hub for nearby areas there are following colleges—Dr. Rizvi Degree College, Dr. Rizvi College of law, Dr. Rizvi Engeeniering College, Karari Inter College, Riyaz Intermediate College, Allama Jawwadi Inter College, and Mother India Inter College.
 Riyaz intermediate college.
 United public school.

 Navagrah temple

 Navagrah temple was built by Somnath Verma.
 It was opened to the public in 2017.
+Otherthan this temple there are many famous near by temples Agiyona Mata ji temple, Barambaba temple.
+Karari Ramleela and Bharat milap is famous and 3 days pre-diwali fair is the main attraction.